-Don Michael Hudson is a faculty member in the King College of Arts and Sciences where he is also the Chair of the Philosophy and Religion department.
+Don Michael Hudson is a faculty member in the King College of Arts and Sciences where he is also the Chair of the Bible and Religion Department.
 He specializes in the historical section (Former Prophets) of the Old Testament, and in particular, he is dedicated to understanding and reading the book of Judges in light of new Syro-Palestinian archaeological evidence in tandem with modern theory and methods (Academia.edu).
 Over the last ten years he has studied Iron Age 1 and 2 in Israel, Jordan, and Turkey.
 In Israel, he has directed King’s participation in the Lautenschlager Tel Azekah excavation led by Manfred Oeming of Heidelberg University.
 Each summer he leads a team of undergraduate students to Palestine in pursuit of epistemological humility, excellence in scholarship, and nuanced thinking in regards to religion and geo-politics.

 As a biblical scholar and a student of the New Hermeneutic, Don’s insistent goal has been to understand the development and function of the religious impulse in general, but more specifically, the religion of ancient “Israel.”
 In this vein he is currently completing a book entitled When Time Stumbled: Identity and Disintegration in Judges which profiles the most recent findings and artifacts from Syro-Palestinian archaeology in the Southern Levant and how these findings illuminate the book of Judges.
 Though Judges is most definitely a post-exilic, Judahite work we can view some of the earliest religious impulses of the historic Israel community, and we can trace the evolution and development of this particular religion through Iron 1 and 2 and into the Persian period.